MolenGeekXR/MolenGeekXR/README.md

 [![image](https://user-images.githubusercontent.com/120555049/207548384-02cc99d3-b268-45a9-891e-f738142315a1.png)](https://molengeek.com)
 https://molengeek.com

-For any questions around it you can contact them here: info@molengeek.com
+For any information around it you can contact the team here:
+info@molengeek.com

+This project is a side project around the idea of bring virtual reality accessible to the public.

 ## Current Team behind it